pmainguet/udemy-courses/Javascript/README.md

 ## Browser Runtime

 * User Interface - User clicks the Do Stuff button.
 Simple enough.
-* Web APIs - The click event propagates thru the DOM’s Web API triggering click handlers during the capture and bubble phases on parent and child elements.
+* Web APIs Environment - The click event propagates thru the DOM’s Web API triggering click handlers during the capture and bubble phases on parent and child elements.
 Web APIs are a multi-threaded area of the browser that allows many events to trigger at once.
 They become accessible to JavaScript code thru the familiar window object on page load.
 Examples beyond the DOM’s document are AJAX’sXMLHttpRequest, and timers setTimeout() function.
-* Event Queue - Next the event’s callback is pushed into one of many event queues (also called task queues).
+* Event/Message Queue - Next the event’s callback is pushed into one of many event queues (also called task queues).
 Just as there are multiple Web APIs, browsers have event queues for things like network requests, DOM events, rendering, and more.
 * Event loop - Then a single event loop chooses which callback to push onto the JavaScript call stack.
 * Finally the event callback enters the JavaScript’s runtime within the browser.